RaulArmasBenavides/RaulArmasBenavides/README.md

 - 👋 Hi, I’m @RaulArmasBenavides
 - I'm software engineer and I work currently in Indra.
-- I have experience in these languages : Visual Basic, VB.NET, C#, Java 6 , Javascript and Typescript ( Angular) .
+- I have experience in these languages : Visual Basic, VB.NET, C#, Java 6 , Javascript(Jquery ) and Typescript (Angular,React ,Vue) .
-- I have experience using these technologies : Web services development ( WCF ) in .NET  framework.
+- I have experience using these technologies :Angular ,React ,Vue Web services development ( WCF ,Web API) in .NET  framework and Net Core.
-- 👀 I’m learning Android and Python.
+- 👀 I’m learning Android,Python.

-- 💞️ I’m looking to collaborate on differents solutions
+I’m looking to collaborate on differents solutions

 Here I give you links where you can find me on internet: